MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 ## Before you begin

-Read the conceptual overview of this feature, which provides an explanation of how network isolated clusters work.
+1. Read the [conceptual overview of this feature][conceptual-network-isolated], which provides an explanation of how network isolated clusters work.
+The conceptual overview article also captures the [current limitations][conceptual-network-isolated-limitations].

 [!INCLUDE [azure-cli-prepare-your-environment-no-header.md](~/reusable-content/azure-cli/azure-cli-prepare-your-environment-no-header.md)]